1944 : Bombardment of Vimoutiers

 Casualties

 The "historic" summer which follows is lived in constant fear : bombardments, gunning, air raids, processions of refugees, convoys ...
-It is that the front line is approaching and the ultimate battle, the "cauldron", from August 18 to August 22, will take place in Mont Ormel, some 12 kms from Vimoutiers occupied, of which the road is the only from now on possible one for the withdrawal of troops.
+It is that the front line is approaching and the ultimate battle, the "cauldron", from August 18 to August 22, will take place in Mont Ormel, heart of the Falaise pocket, some 12 kms from Vimoutiers occupied, of which the road is the only from now on possible one for the withdrawal of troops.

 Falaise pocket